Ascend/ascend-deployer/README.en.md

    - The Inventory file configures the user name and password for the remote device, supporting only root user;  After the configuration is completed, it is necessary to execute commands such as./install.sh --check or install, test to complete the encryption of the file, otherwise the account password may be leaked.

    - After executing `./install.sh --check` and setting the environment variable of Python3.7.5 (see <a href="#set_env_var"> to configure the environment variable </a>), you can use the ansibled-valut command.
-When you subsequently need to configure the password in inventory_file, strongly suggest to use ansible-vaule encrypt the inventory_file and then edit it with ansible-edit. for example
+When you subsequently need to configure the password in inventory_file, strongly suggest to use ansible-vault encrypt the inventory_file and then edit it with ansible-vault edit. for example

      ```bash
      ansible-vault encrypt inventory_file
-     ansible_vault edit inventory_file
+     ansible-vault edit inventory_file
      ```

    - Set the environment variable ANSIBLE_VAULT_PASSWORD_FILE to specify the Ansibled-Valut password file.For example, if the user sets ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass.txt, Ansible will automatically search for passwords in the file to avoid the user interactively entering the Ansible_Valut password;This functionality is provided by ansible and details, please refer to [ansible official document] (https://docs.ansible.com/ansible/latest/user_guide/vault.html).

+   - ansible-vault is an open source encryption and decryption tool that complies with the encryption and decryption specification of Ansible open source community.
+The tool itself does not limit the password complexity, and ignores the space before and after valid input by default.
+Please pay attention to the risks in the use and storage of Ansidia-Valut password.

-5. Run the `./install.sh --check` command to test the connectivity of the devices where the packages to be installed.
+2. Run the `./install.sh --check` command to test the connectivity of the devices where the packages to be installed.
     Ensure that all devices can be properly connected.
 If a device fails to be connected, check whether the network connection of the device is normal and whether sshd is enabled.

-6. Run the installation script and select an installation mode (software-specific installation or scenario-specific installation) as required.
+3. Run the installation script and select an installation mode (software-specific installation or scenario-specific installation) as required.

    - Software-specific installation
      `./install.sh --install=<package_name>`